 If you are traveling on international waters, you are always going to want to have a certificate of documentation.
 This will allow for some ease in moving in and out of international ports.
 You will also need to document your vessel if it has a net weight of more than 5 tons.

-Any vessel that is engaging in commercial activities on federal waters will also need to be documented with the United States Coast Guard.
-This will apply to most commercial fishing operations on United States coastal waters.
+Commercial activities on federal waters will also need to be documented with the United States Coast Guard.
 If you are launching a commercial fishing business, it is prudent to ensure that your vessel’s documentation meets USCG standards.

 How This Benefits the Purchaser